SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

 * **Name**: Identification of the application in the API.
 In case you want to subscribe a tenant to the application using an API, use this string in the argument (as name).
 * **Type**: Technical type of the application.
 "Feature" refers to built-in applications subscriptions, i.e. these applications are not represented by an explicit artefact (microservice or web application).

-### Standard Tenant default applications
+### Standard tenant default applications

-In the Standard Tenant you will find the following default applications:
+In the Standard tenant you will find the following default applications:

 <table>
 <col width="200">